wso2/docs-is/en/docs/learn/logging-in-to-a-.net-application-using-the-identity-server.md

-# Logging in to a .NET application using the Identity Server
+# Logging in to a.NET application using the Identity Server

-This topic provides instructions on how to configure a .NET application using the WSO2 Identity Server for authentication.
+This topic provides instructions on how to configure a.NET application using the WSO2 Identity Server for authentication.
 It is demonstrated using a sample OpenID Connect application.

 1. Download the sample from the following [SVN location](https://svn.wso2.org/repos/wso2/people/lahiruc/oidc_sample/) .
 2. Start the Identity Server and log in to the management console.
 3. Navigate to the **Main** tab and click on **Add** under **Service Providers**.